danielserranoh/blog_scraper/README.md

     A `performance_log.json` file will be created automatically in the `config/` directory to store data for the time estimation feature.

-## How to Run the Scraper
+## How to Run the Scraper (New CLI)

-The script is run from the command line and offers several flags to control its behavior.

-* **Default Scrape (last 30 days):**
+The script now uses the `click` library for a more streamlined command-line interface.
+All commands are now subcommands of the main `main.py` entry point.

+### Running Commands

+To run a command, use the following format:
-    `python main.py --scrape`
+`python main.py <command> [options]`

-* **Scrape Posts from a Specific Number of Days:**
+* **Scrape Posts (last 30 days):**
-    `python main.py --scrape 60`
+    `python main.py scrape --competitor "terminalfour"`

 * **Scrape All Posts for a Competitor:**
-    `python main.py --scrape-all --competitor "squiz"`
+    `python main.py scrape --all --competitor "squiz"`

-* **Enrich Existing Data:**
-    Finds the latest state file for a competitor and enriches any posts with missing summaries or keywords.
-    `python main.py --enrich --competitor "modern campus"`

-* **Enrich Raw Data:**
+* **Enrich Raw Data for a Competitor:**
-    Finds the latest raw data for a competitor and triggers the enrichment process for it.
-    `python main.py --enrich-raw --competitor "modern campus"`
+    `python main.py enrich --raw --competitor "modern campus"`

-* **Check a Batch Job:**
+* **Check the Status of Pending Batch Jobs:**
-    Checks the status of any pending batch jobs for one or all competitors.
-    `python main.py --check-job --competitor "modern campus"`
+    `python main.py check-job --competitor "modern campus"`

-* **Export Data:**
+* **Export Data to a Markdown File:**
-    Exports the latest scraped data for one or all competitors to a specified format.
-This command first checks for and processes any completed batch jobs to ensure the data is up-to-date.
-    `python main.py --export txt --competitor "squiz"`
+    `python main.py export --format md --competitor "squiz"`
-    `python main.py -e md`

 ## Project Workflow Breakdown

 The application is architected with a clean separation between the command-line interface and the core ETL pipeline, which is now managed by specialized classes.

 #### 1. Entrypoint (`main.py`)
-This script's sole responsibility is to handle the command-line interface.
-It uses `argparse` to define and parse arguments and then calls the `run_pipeline` function in the orchestrator.
+This script now uses the `click` library to handle the command-line interface.
+It defines the available commands and their options in a clean, declarative way, and then calls the `run_pipeline` function in the orchestrator.

 #### 2. The Orchestrator (`src/orchestrator.py`)
 This is the "brains" of the application.
 It acts as a high-level **conductor**, loading all necessary configurations and delegating control to the appropriate manager class for each workflow (scrape, enrich, check job, or export).
 It contains no low-level implementation logic.